Mertens matches Maradona’s 81 Serie A goals in Napoli win | Federal News Network

 Spal and Genoa each moved toward safety with a 1-1 draw.
 Gianluca Lapadula’s acrobatic volley for Genoa canceled out Felipe’s opener.

-Also, already relegated Chievo Verona earned points for the second straight week, coming back to draw 1-1 with Parma.
-Riccardo Meggiorini equalized with a header after Juraj Kucka also scored with a header.
+Already relegated Chievo Verona earned points for the second straight week with a 1-1 draw against Parma.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports